Jahsbaby/AGE-CALCULATOR-PROJECT/README.md

 I created this project to practice **JavaScript date manipulation** and improve my skills in **frontend development and user experience design**.

 ## **📌 Future Improvements**
-🔹 Add an option to calculate age for past/future dates
+🔹 Add an option to calculate age for future dates
 🔹 Improve UI with animations and themes
 🔹 Allow users to save multiple birthdates